joaopinto15/joaopinto15/README.md

 # Olá ! ☕
-## Software Engineer
 ![Software Engineer](https://www.umov.me/wp-content/uploads/2018/08/banner-topo-BLOG-1200-x-400-2.jpg)

 I made this project just for fun, it allows you to create nice and simple GitHub Readme files that you can copy/paste and use in your profile.

-Skills: Python / Java / HTML
+💻Skills: Python / Java / HTML

 - 🔭 I’m currently doing simple projects
 - 🌱 I’m currently Studying Computer Science